dustinmeza/CSC680Final/README.md

 I decided to work on this project by myself.
 This project aims to develop a task tracker that will allow the user to maintain an orderly lifestyle while juggling multiple tasks/activities.
 I decided to change my project topic from a recipe organizer to this because I felt this was something that would actually be useful in my life, since I both work fulltime and go to school it can get hectic managing all the work I have to do but an app like this could help make that load manageable.

 Note: This app is built to MacOS, a few weeks back i discussed with you how the simulator was not functioning on my laptop and I had tried everything possible.
 It wouldnt even recognize my phone when i tried to connect via cable.
+Also, my calendar view is not working within the app, but please take a look at it in preview - im pretty frustrated because its a feature i wanted to get up and running badly.

 Must-Have Features: